Zaza0122/Privacy-Policy/README.md

 To detect, prevent, and address technical issues, abuse, or violations of Discord’s Terms of Service.

-To send announcements, updates, or notifications regarding the Bot (if you opt-in).
+To send announcements, updates, or notifications regarding the Bot.

 3. Information Sharing and Disclosure
 We do not sell, trade, or rent your personal information.
 We may share your information in limited circumstances, including: